Ezequiel Duran Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.92).
+- The Guardians have a 3.90 team ERA that ranks ninth across all league pitching staffs.

-- Guardians pitchers combine to allow 95 home runs (one per game), the seventh-fewest in the league.
+- Guardians pitchers combine to give up the fifth-fewest home runs in baseball (95 total, one per game).

-- The Guardians will send Williams (1-1) to make his fifth start of the season.
-He is 1-1 with a 4.01 ERA and 19 strikeouts in 24 2/3 innings pitched.
+- Bibee (5-2) gets the starting nod for the Guardians in his 14th start of the season.
+He has a 3.34 ERA in 70 2/3 innings pitched, with 71 strikeouts.

-- The righty's last appearance was on Saturday against the Kansas City Royals, when he went 5 2/3 innings, surrendering three earned runs while allowing eight hits.
+- The right-hander last pitched on Thursday, July 6 against the Kansas City Royals, when he went five innings, allowing one earned run while giving up four hits.

-- The 23-year-old has an ERA of 4.01, with 6.9 strikeouts per nine innings, in four games this season.
-Opponents are batting .225 against him.
+- The 24-year-old has put up an ERA of 3.34, with 9.1 strikeouts per nine innings, in 13 games this season.
+Opponents have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.